 8.1 Attach the fuse to the adhesive side of the tape at the marked end of the specimen, covering not more than 5 mm of tape.
 The height of the triangle shall lie along the longitudinal direction of the tape, apex downward.
 The short side of the triangle shall lie parallel to the lower edge of the test specimen.

-8.2 Fix the other end of the test specimen in the clip and mount the assembly in the position provided in the hood in such a way that the tape hangs freely and vertically.
+8.2 Fix the other end of the test specimen in the clip and mount the assembly in the position provided in the test chamberin such a way that the tape hangs freely and vertically.

 8.3 Slightly raise glass panel and bring the micro-burner flame to the lower end of the fuse.
 Ignite the fuse and close the sliding panel quickly.